-Email Theresa Hootman, Program Secretary for the course schedule (please provide your full name)
+Email Theresa Hootman, Program Secretary, for the course schedule (please provide your full name) and to notify her when you have applied.

 The first step is to apply for admission to Kent State University as a non-degree seeking guest student.
 Please use the information below regarding immigration status and the application that should be used to ensure your application is processed correctly: